Day 4 – Mazatlan And More Cooking Classes!

 The entrance was quite impressive!

-We walked through the lobby and into a large open air room adjacent to the pool!
+We walked through the lobby into a large open-air room adjacent to the pool.
 A table full of margaritas greeted us!

 We were greeted with unlimited margaritas!

-We examined the table but were warned about the heat from the serano pepper.
-I took a bite of one while the girls screamed at me; it was no hotter than a jalapeno!!
+We examined the table but were warned about the heat from the serrano pepper.
+I took one bite while the girls screamed at me; it was no hotter than a jalapeno!!
 The serrano pepper is a type of chili pepper that originated in the mountainous regions of the Mexican states of Puebla and Hidalgo.
-The Scoville rating of the serrano pepper is 10,000 to 25,000.
-The name of the pepper is a reference to the mountains of these regions.
-The pepper is commonly used to make hot sauces.
+Its Scoville rating is 10,000 to 25,000.
+The pepper’s name refers to the mountains of these regions.
+It is commonly used to make hot sauces.

-Time to make salsa or should I say magic.
+It’s time to make salsa—or should I say magic?
 The surgeon went to work.
-I chopped and she used the mortar and pestle to mash the ingredients into what looked to be salsa.
+I chopped, and she used a mortar and pestle to mash the ingredients into what looked like salsa.
 A mortar and pestle is a kitchen tool used to grind, smash, and mix ingredients.
 It’s a versatile tool that can be used for many cooking tasks, including making marinades, sauces, and spice blends.

 She is about to use her magic.

-They made the mistake of asking if any of gthre table captains knew how to dance so I put on my best move and showed my best side.
+They made the mistake of asking if any table captains knew how to dance, so I performed my best and showed my best side.

-They needed volunteers and it was based upon how close was your anniversary!
+They needed volunteers, and the selection was based on how close your anniversary was!
 Jon and Sarah won and provided a great demonstration.

 Dang, they look good.

-It is so easy to make margaritas you can do it blindfolded they said.
+They said it is so easy to make margaritas, but you can do it blindfolded.

 This could be a problem.

-We made five different salsas during our visit.
-It was quite easy and we bought their cookbook so we can do it at home; No more “out of the jar” salsa for senior and senorita Liles!
+During our visit, we made five different salsas.
+It was quite easy, and we bought their cookbook so we could make them at home.
+No more “out-of-the-jar” salsa for Senior and Senior Liles!

 We lost count of the number of margaritas we downed!

-Jon tries the hot peppers and he agreed, they were not hot at all.
+Jon tried the hot peppers and agreed that they were not hot.

 The hotel was quite nice.

-The kids were watching out for us all day just to make sure Mary does not get into trouble.
+The kids were watching out for us all day to ensure Mary did not get into trouble.
 I, on the other hand, am a lost cause!
-I have decided my middle name is “Trouble”.
+I have decided my middle name is “Trouble.”

 Going home!